 Along the road between Madrid N and Madrid S, one site (NaNh-102) is within the PDA, about 75 m from the centre line.
-Slight realignment can increase the distance, but this site will be assessed in detail, and then be subject to periodic monitoring.
-There is one site (NaNh-76) within Quarry G along this road; because of the position of this site within the quarry, it is considered unavoidable and will be subjected to site data recovery prior to initiation of any quarrying.
-No additional unrecorded sites are expected within this quarry and the road because these were carefully inspected, assuming no changes in locations.
+Slight realignment can increase the distance, but at the current distance, this site will be assessed in detail, and then be subject to periodic monitoring.
+There is one site (NaNh-76) within Quarry G along this road; because of the position of this site within the quarry, it is considered unavoidable and has been subjected to site data recovery.
+No additional unrecorded sites are expected within this quarry and the road as currently sited because these were carefully inspected.

-Development of potential quarries will have the most potential to affect archaeological sites, both known and unknown, since the potential quarries encompass the bedrock outcrops typically favoured by past people for camping, travel, and look outs.
-The PDA surrounding the all season road between Madrid North and Boston and the currently identified quarries along the road could potentially affect 21 of the known archaeological sites (see Table 2.5-1).
+Development of potential quarries will have the most potential to affect archaeological sites, both known and unknown, since the potential quarries encompass the bedrock outcrops typically favoured by past people for camping, travel, and lookouts.
+The PDA surrounding the all-weather road between Madrid North and Boston and the currently identified quarries along the road could potentially affect 23 of the known archaeological sites (see Table 2.5-1).
 This total is expected to be reduced during the detailed design phase since not all of these proposed quarries will be used, sizes of some quarries may be reduced, and there are opportunities to realign the road slightly to avoid archaeological sites.
 However, it must be noted that this road route and the potential quarries have not been fully covered by archaeological ground surveys; therefore, additional sites are likely to be present.
 Thorough surveys will be completed of the finalized road route and those specific portions of the quarries that are identified for use.
 Any sites that are found will be subjected to the same mitigation considerations as noted above.

-From Madrid South to Boston, seven recorded sites that could be affected by the all season road are MLNh-4, MLNh-20, MLNh-34, MLNh-58, MkNh-40, MkNh-43, MkNg-2.
+From Madrid South to Boston, seven recorded sites that could be affected by the all-weather road are MLNh-4, MLNh-20, MLNh-34, MLNh-58, MkNh-40, MkNh-43, and MkNg-2.
 Some minor realignment can reduce the potential for direct effects on MLNh-4, MLNh-20, and MkNg-2, and this will be considered during detailed design.
 If avoidance can be achieved, these sites will be protected and periodically monitored as needed.
-The remaining sites are also within quarries and will be less likely to be avoided by those effects.
+The remaining sites are within quarries and will be less likely to be avoided by those effects.

 Within the quarry PDAs along the road to Boston, there are 16 recorded sites in addition to the four sites listed above as potentially affected by the road (MLNh-34, MLNh-58; MkNh-40, MkNh-43), for a total of 20: MLNh-14, MLNh-15, MLNh-27, MLNh-29, MLNh-30, MLNh-31, MLNh-42, MLNh-46, MLNh-48, MLNh-49, MLNh-57, MkNh-41, MkNh-52, MkNh-53, MkNh-56, MkNg-4.
-Sites MLNh-30, MLNh-31, MLNh-48, MkNh-56, MLNh-57, MkNh-52, MkNg-4 are near the edges of the quarry PDAs and direct effects potentially could be avoided by reducing the quarry size, if that is feasible.
+Five sites (MLNh-30, MLNh-31, MkNh-52, MkNh-56, and MkNg-4) are near the edges of the quarry PDAs and direct effects potentially could be avoided by reducing the quarry size, if that is feasible.
 However, given the nature of quarrying and blasting activities, some effects such as debris fall could still impact the sites.
 Depending on proximity to the activities, mitigation measures to be considered could include special blasting procedures and protective covering and barriers, or alternatively, full site data recovery.